ic3-software/ic3-demo-plugin-theme/README.md

 ## icCube Dashboards Plugin (Javascript/Typescript)

-A working example of an icCube Dashboards plugin creating a custom theme only.
+A working example of an icCube Dashboards plugin creating a custom theme.

 icCube is using Material UI as its underlying theme technology so if you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/switch/).

-### Webpack Module Federation
+### Overview

-Please take care about the setup of the `ModuleFederationPlugin` in the [webpack.common.js](./webpack.common.js) file.
+The plugin is a webpack federated module that is loaded at runtime by icCube Dashboards server.
+Please take care of the setup of the `ModuleFederationPlugin` in the [webpack.common.js](./webpack.common.js) file.

 ### Getting Started